Tuesday, August 23, 2016

 August 23 – Port of Montreal and Dorval

-Patrick’s recommendation was to stay within 10 feet of the shore from the shoreline.
+Patrick’s recommendation was to stay within 10 feet of the shoreline.
 We were usually about 10 Meters.

-We had a two-hour wait at St. Lambert lock and another couple of hours at St. Catherine locks.
-The seaway website did say there was going to be busy with commercial traffic.
+We had a two-hour wait at St. Lambert lock and another couple of hours at St. Catherine's locks.
+The Seaway website did say there would be a lot of commercial traffic.

 We waited a further 40 minutes for the train bridge near Mercier.
 Once a Via Rail train passed, they let us through.
 It was getting late.
 We eventually came back to Dorval in the dark.